aspeckt-112/SaucyRegistrations/README.md

 https://bigfont.ca/install-and-use-stylecop-in-a-net-or-net-core-project-from-the-command-line/

 # DOCS COMING.
-ONCE I'VE USED IT IN PRODUCTION AT A COUPLE OF WORK PROJECTS AND IRONED OUT THE KINKS!!!
+ONCE I'VE USED IT IN PRODUCTION ON A COUPLE OF PROJECTS AND IRONED OUT ANY KINKS!!!